PacoZG/devops-with-kubernetes-2025/project/README.md

-# Exercise 2.2.
-The project, step 8
+# Exercise 2.6.
+The project, step 10

-### The main intention of this exercise is to create a namespace called _project_ which will contain the PV, pods, services and ingress config that will allow run the _project_ applications
+### Make sure that your project has no hard coded ports, URL or other configurations in the source code.
+Pass all the configurations to pods as env variables that are defined either in a config map or in deployments.
 - [namespace.yaml](namespace/namespace.yaml)
 ```yaml
 apiVersion: v1